hammerheim-game/hammerheim-rules/3-warbands/cult-of-khaine.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 5 5 4 3 3 1 6 2 9
-Weapons/Armor: An Assassin may be equipped with weapons and armor chosen from the Shards equipment list.
+Weapons/Armour: An Assassin may be equipped with weapons and armour chosen from the Shards equipment list.

 Skills: The Assassin may choose from Combat, Shooting, Academic, & Speed when he gains a new skill.
 In addition,